 How To Install Disqus

-Next, you need to head on over to the universal code page you'll see a 'Place the following code where you'd like Disqus to load'.
-Copy everything from here onto your Razor view of where you want the commenting system to display.
-If you look in the code you should see a commented out area:
+Installing Disqus is pretty simple.
+First, you need to head over to Disqus and create an account.
+Next, you need to head on over to the universal code page.
+Within the Disqus admin area, you should see a link called 'Place the following code where you'd like Disqus to load'.
+Copy the script and copy it into the Razor view where you want your commenting system to display.
+If you look at this snippet that you just copied, you should see a commented out area that looks like this:

 I suggest you uncomment this value and use the Umbraco page ID as the unique identifier.
 Below shows two ways to create a unique Discuss identifier using the Umbraco Helper API:

 Assuming you use this code as-is, the Discus script should not look like this:

 With this script added, when you load the page containing the script in a browser the Disqus widget should load 💥.
 One reason why the widget might fail to use is the domain you call the widget from.
 If you are testing the widget locally, you will need to enable a local domain before the Disqus widget will load.
 This can be done within the Discus portal.
 From my testing

 localhost couldn't be used directly.
 Instead, I had to use a different hostname to test successfully.
 As no one adds comments in my test environments, I don't see it as a show stopper, however, it is definitely something to consider.

 Adding the ability for users to leave comments on your website can be very quick and simple with Disqus.
 The whole process took me about 30 minutes.
 After installing Disqus, my comment conversion rate increased and I ended up with a higher number of people leaving comments.
 If you need to add the ability to allow comments on your website, I definitely recommend Disqus.
 Happy Coding 🤘